jared52005/Monitor/readme.md

 ## Protocol
 I can trace `CAN, DoIP and FlexRay` using proper Wireshark link layer, however **I can't** trace `VWTP20, ISO9141, KW1281 and ISO15765*` For those protocols I have created dummy IPV4 header and then put those packets at a top of it.
 This simplifies subsequent parsing.

 **ISO15765** There is ISO15765 protocol in Wireshark, but it is mostly useless.
-It is not grouping multiple packets into one: i.e. you will have 20 CAN messages of conseq. frames.
-Dissector will just mark them, but not merge them into one line.
-Second big problem is inability to see errors: i.e. You have SEQ on conseq frame 1,2,4 with mising 3.
+It is not grouping multiple packets into one: i.e. you will have 20 CAN messages of consequtive frames.
+Dissector will just mark them, but will not merge them into one line.
+Second big problem is inability to see errors: i.e. You have SEQ on consequtive frame 1,2,4 with mising 3.
 That is obvious error.
 But not for this dissector.
 This dissector just don't care.
-Previous errors also screws up follow up frames (makring).
-That's the reason why I have created pre-processing on dedicated hardware.
+Previous errors also screws up follow up frames (marking).
+This frustration with existing setup on Wireshark is the reason why I have created this project.

 ### TCP protocol
 [There is not much information in official wireshark guide on TCP sockets](https://wiki.wireshark.org/CaptureSetup/Pipes) just only this example: